marq24/emacberry.com/_docs/2500-offroadnav.md

 # Overview

-> THIS HAS TO BE REVIEWED - specially BlackBerry KeyboardShortCuts and other stuff...
+> THIS HAS TO BE REVIEWED...

 First you have to know, that GPSLogger II supports two different ways to guide you to a certain place.
 In one of the modes you will be guided directly into the direction of a previously recorded location (Location-Mode) in the second one